Dog behaviour training

 Do you know what signs of pain could look like in your dog?

-Evidence of of pain in dogs can present in a number of different way.
-Here are a few examples for you to keep an eye out for in your own dog:
+Evidence of pain in dogs may manifest in various ways.
+Here are some signs to watch out for in your dog:

 – Depression